Code-Institute-Submissions/CobraKai/README.md

 4. A collage of photos in a gallery which encourage customers to sign up
 5. A Navigation bar which will be simple for customers to follow and become responsive depending on the device its being viewed on.

-I hope this project will provide all users with 4 pages including a home page packed with information, a gallery page, timetable and a signup form.
+This project will provide all users with 4 pages including a home page packed with information, a gallery page, timetable and a signup form.

 # Wireframes